Claude Wilfrid Etoka: WEC Group

 WEC Group is the parent company of Eco-Oil Energy.
-Group WEC Marine Limited is an offshore company incorporated on 8 June 2012 in Cyprus with the sole shareholder to be Claude Wilfred Etoka holding 20,000 shares and a share capital of €20,000; the group is chaired by Etoka, with an annual turnover of $1 billion.
+Group WEC Marine Limited is an offshore company incorporated on 8 June 2012 in Cyprus with the sole shareholder to be Claude Wilfrid Etoka holding 20,000 shares and a share capital of €20,000; the group is chaired by Etoka, with an annual turnover of $1 billion.

 Eco-Oil Energy SA

-Etoka is the President and CEO of Eco-Oil Energy SA.
+Etoka is the president and CEO of Eco-Oil Energy SA.
 Eco-Oil Energy is the first company in the Congo producing for the “fat” sector in over 21 years.
 Established in 2013, the Congolese registered company is a subsidiary of WEC Group and is 100% owned by Eco-Energy SA Malaysia.
 Eco-Oil Energy purchased the assets of the former PALM Sangha and RNPC (National Authority of Congo Palmeraie) and invested 350 billion FCFA with Malaysian partners in a chain which industrially produces palm oil.

 In August 2015, Etoka inaugurated the largest margarine factory in Congo-Brazzaville, drawing raw materials from farms run by Eco-Oil Energy SA.
 Margarine production is located in a plant in Mokéko, located near Ouesso, the capital of Sangha, to date there has been an investment of 50 billion FCFA (€76 million).
 Plant production is 7,000 palm oil bottles and two tons of margarine per hour.

 The company Eco-Oil Energy SA is a Congolese company owned by ECO OIL ENERGY Sàrl, a Swiss limited company, domiciliated at c/o Comatrans SA, rue Jean-Sénebier 4, 1205 Genève, Switzerland.

 ECO OIL ENERGY Sàrl has a share capital of CHF20,000.

 The whole owner of ECO OIL ENERGY Sàrl is GROUP WEC MARINE LIMITED, an offshore company in Cyprus.